mrtcode/beautystack/README.md

   console.log('Photos processed!
 Check out your new beautiful stack of photos: ' + data.output);
 });
 ```
-To track the progress of conversion
+To track the progress of conversion:
 ```js
 bs.on('progress', function(data) {
   console.log("Percent: " + data.percent);
 });
 ```
-More configuration examples
+More configuration examples:
 ```js
 var config = {
   source: [ //now source is the list of image paths, in example below it was directy